martinfrances107/adventOfCode2025/README.md

   Part2 test pass but working on input fails .. this suggest I missed a trick and do not have the fast algorithm.

 Day 11 Loopy

   Lovely little puzzle
-  part 1 runs fast ...
+  Part 1 runs fast ...
 I see I am copying over Vec's of string from one generation to the next
     maybe I could refactor to manipulate in place.
 I would be deleting fragments from the middle of the list of fragments. so a linked list?
+  Part 2 has a trick in the tail .. so I learn the pathfinding crate learning how to store state in the node was iluminating